 Fondly, Pennsylvania is a joint blog of HSP's archives, conservation, and digitization departments.
 Here you will find posts on our latest projects and newest discoveries, as well as how we care for, describe, and preserve our collections.
 Whether you are doing research or just curious to know more about the behind-the-scenes work that goes on at HSP, please read, explore, and join the conversation!

-Hello!
-This month I'm happy to present another round of transcripts from the George F. Parry Civil War diaries (George F. Parry family volumes, Collection 3694).
-If you're just joining us, several months ago, HSP acquired the diaries of Bucks County resident and Civil War veterinary surgeon George F. Parry.
-In that collection are three diaries he kept during the Civil War, 1863-1865, when he served with the 7th Pennsylvania Cavalry.
+Hello readers and happy pre-holidays!
+This month, we're more than pleased to bring you another series of entries from the George F. Parry Civil War diaries (George F. Parry family volumes, Collection 3694).
+If you're just joining us, in 2012 HSP acquired the diaries of Bucks County resident and Civil War veterinary surgeon George F. Parry.
+In that collection are three diaries he kept during the Civil War dating from 1863 to 1865, when he served with the 7th Pennsylvania Cavalry.

 Posted on behalf of Jacob Roberts, an intern who worked on the Preserving American Freedom Project

 While working on the Preserving American Freedom Project, it is easy to take for granted how many one-of-a-kind documents have been preserved at the Historical Society of Pennsylvania.
 In many cases, these papers could have just as easily been lost or destroyed by those who did not see historical value in them.
 The fact that so many survived is nothing short of miraculous.